Skip to content

 Adding a new .Rd tag

-The easiest way to extend roxygen2 is to create a new tag that adds output to .Rd files.
-This requires two steps:
+The most common way to extend roxygen2 is to create a new tag that adds output to .Rd files.
+This requires defining a few methods:

 1. Define a roxy_tag_parse() method that describes how to parse our new tag.